Veltly/SCoRe4/README.md

 - pandas
 - tqdm
 - yaml

+- Geant4 (development is based on Geant4 v10.6.3)

 ## Contributions, Bugs, Suggestions:
 If you have any feedback, problems, suggestions, or ideas and would like to contribute, please contact Christoph Grüner (christoph.gruener(at)oeaw.ac.at).